Berohlfs/file-search-app/README.md

 ## 💻 Run locally

-To run this project locally, besides needing to have **Node.js** installed on your machine, you will also need the following environment variables:
+To run this project locally, besides needing **Node.js** installed on your machine, you will also need the following environment variables:

 ```
 DATABASE_URL=""